qalio/qalio-api-sponder/README.md

-# qalio-api-sponder
+# qalio-api-macy

-Subproject sponder for qalio-api
+Subproject macy for qalio-api.

+User roles and permissions management (RBAC or ABAC models).